getbubblenow/bubble-docs/cert_instructions/ios_cert.md

+# Install your Bubble Certificate on an Apple iOS device

  * Note: You must use Safari to download your Bubble certificate.
 If you're using Firefox or Chrome, switch to Safari before downloading the certificate.
  * You'll see a pop-up that says "This website is trying to download a configuration profile.
 Do you want to allow this?"
  * Tap "Allow"